vesaakerman/easy-fedora-to-bag/docs/index.md

      -l, --log-file  <arg>        The name of the logfile in csv format.
 If not provided a file easy-fedora-to-bag-<timestamp>.csv will be created in the home-dir of the user.
                                   (default = /home/vagrant/easy-fedora-to-bag-2020-02-02T20:20:02.000Z.csv)
+     -p, --no-payload             If provided, no payload files will be exported, i.e. only the metadata is present in the bag.
      -o, --output-dir  <arg>      Empty directory that will be created if it doesn't exist.
 Successful bags (or packages) will be moved to this directory.
      -f, --output-format  <arg>   Output format: AIP, SIP.
 'SIP' is only implemented for simple, it creates the